qkchung/esp32_apns_sender/README.md

 An ESP32 firmware project that connects to Wi-Fi, starts a local HTTP API, and sends Apple Push Notifications directly to APNs without a separate cloud relay.

-This project is aimed at LAN-based IoT deployments where the device itself is the event source and also the push gateway.
+This project is aimed at LAN-based IoT deployments where the device itself is already the event source and can also act as the push gateway.
 Instead of sending alerts to a remote backend first, the ESP32 can call Apple directly and notify iPhone clients with very little infrastructure.

 ## What It Provides